memgraph/documentation/pages/data-migration/migrate-from-rdbms-directly.md

 not come with write-ahead logging, and it is therefore unable to make ACID guarantees.
 More information about analytical mode can be found on our [page about storage modes](/fundamentals/storage-memory-usage).

-In-memory storage mode is enabled with the following command:
+In-memory storage mode is set with the following command:
 ```cypher
 STORAGE MODE IN_MEMORY_ANALYTICAL;
 ```

 In the next two sections, we will provide you with different ways of migrating from an external data source.
-One will be migrating the whole table from the RDBMS to Memgraph, and other will be by issuing a query.
+One will be migrating the whole table from the RDBMS to Memgraph, and the other will be by issuing a query.

 ### 3. Import nodes from corresponding tables
 The [migrate module](/advanced-algorithms/available-algorithms/migrate) in MAGE has an easy API how to migrate rows from a relational database to Memgraph.
-We can migrate and inspect the table with the following query:
+We can inspect the table with the following query:

 ```cypher
 CALL migrate.postgresql('Musicians' , {